Certification auditors can now recognise good practices and identify gaps and shortfalls correctly

-All organisations have existing strengths and capabilities in the management of their assets.
-However this can be disjointed, short-term focussed and not evidently connecting the day-to-day operational activities with longer term business priorities.
-An objective, independent review of the current capabilities is very valuable to identify what is already good, and what can be improved.
-PAS 55 and ISO 55001 provide an excellent checklist of required good practices, and the IAM has developed and published a standardised ‘Maturity Scale’ to ensure consistency of definitions and benchmarking potential.
+However, this can be disjointed or short-term focused and not evidently connecting the day-to-day operational activities with longer term business priorities.
+An objective, independent review of the current capabilities is very valuable to identify what is already good and what can be improved.
+PAS 55 and ISO 55001 provide an excellent checklist of required good practices.
+The IAM has developed and published a standardised ‘Maturity Scale’ to ensure consistency of definitions and bench-marking potential.

-TWPL offers a comprehensive range of services in assessment, strategic planning and operational implementation of Asset Management practices.
-All professional staff have extensive personal senior management experience, ensuring that assessments include recognition of good existing practices, and realistic identification of worthwhile improvement areas.
+The Woodhouse Partnership offers a comprehensive range of services in assessment, strategic planning and operational implementation of Asset Management practices.
+All of our staff have extensive personal senior management experience, ensuring that assessments include recognition of good existing practices and realistic identification of worthwhile improvement areas.
 We offer formal audit/certification and are proud IAM endorsed assessors.

-TWPL has been performing Asset Management assessments, business excellence reviews and organisational improvement programmes since 1995, and maintains a multi-industry, multi-disciplinary and multi-cultural pool of experts to provide deep knowledge and practical guidance in any business environment.
-This yields a unique perspective and ability to diagnose issues rapidly, propose remedies and ensure that our guidance is pragmatic and personal, taking due account of local culture and existing initiatives.
+We have been performing Asset Management assessments, business excellence reviews, and organizational improvement programs since 1995.
+We maintain a multi-industry pool of experts to provide knowledge and practical guidance to any buisness.
+We offer a unique perspective and ability to diagnose issues rapidly and propose remedies.
+Our guidance is pragmatic, personal, and considerate of local culture and existing initiatives

-Clarifying the current position is a good start, but the real benefits only come when the ‘gaps’ and improvement opportunities are converted into a prioritised, practical and integrated programme of action.
+Clarifying the current position is a good start, but the real benefits come when the ‘gaps’ and improvement opportunities are converted into an integrated programme of action.
 However, many previous attempts at such planning have yielded only temporary enthusiasms.